kiryl-kvit/k-mihon/docs/VIDEO.md

 Phase 4 is complete and delivered the first end-to-end runtime slice: stored-episode resolution, Media3 playback, shared OkHttp/header wiring, progress/history persistence, completion sync, a debug-only launcher, and a minimal external-player handoff.

+Phase 5 is functionally complete and delivered the real video browse, library, details, continue-watching, progress, and video-only search shell while keeping `VideoUpdatesTab` and `VideoHistoryTab` deferred to Phase 6.

-Current note: the next implementation phase is Phase 5.
+Current note: the next implementation phase is Phase 6.

-The next implementation step is `Phase 5: Video Profile Shell and Core UI`.
+The next implementation step is `Phase 6: History, Updates, and Settings for Video`.

 ## Risks